olemathias/techonline-servers/doc/readme.md

 ```

 ### Enable recursion
-After you have defined the acl, allow recursion under `options`
+After you have defined the acl, allow recursion in `options`
 ```
 recursion yes;
 allow-recursion { my_net; };